Yana-aml/WRO-PH-FUTURE-ENGINEERS/README.md

  The team selected the LEGO spike prime for the autonomous robot car due to ease of use, versatility and suitability for educational robotics.
 It offers an efficient combination of hardware, software, and flexibility for building autonomous systems.
 -  The SPIKE Prime hub acts as an all-in-one controller with built-in processing, ports, and battery, which simplifies our wiring and system design.
 This makes our robot more compact and reliable.
 -  the motors and sensors are highly compatible and easy to integrate.
 The large motor provides enough power for driving, while the medium motor allows precise control for steering.
 The distance sensors give accurate real-time data, which is essential for wall detection and navigation.
 - Another reason is the modularity of LEGO Technic parts.
-It allows us to quickly build, test, and improve our design, especially for mechanisms like our Ackermann steering and differential system.
+It allows us to quickly build, test, and improve our design, especially for mechanisms like our Parallel steering and differential system.
 - SPIKE Prime supports programmable logic, enabling us to create a fully autonomous robot that can make decisions based on sensor input.
 Overall, we chose SPIKE Prime because it is reliable, flexible, and well-suited for developing an efficient and accurate autonomous robot